There is no such thing as a maintenance free deck.

 Ironwood

-or Ipe decking is now considered to be the best outdoor decking product.
+or Ipe decking is considered to be the best outdoor decking product.
 Its

 durability is second to none.
-As close to a zero maintenance deck as possible
+As close to a zero maintenance deck as possible.

 silver patina.
 Of course many customers love the rich deep natural colors on the